MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

-\paragraph{Conclusion} Although huge strides have been made towards photo-realistic high resolution image synthesis~\cite{brock2018large,styleGAN2018}, true photo-realism has yet to be achieved, especially with regards to domains with substantial variance in appearance.
+In addition, because of our multi-scale modification in MSG-StyleGAN, our approach cannot take advantage of the mixing regularization trick~\cite{styleGAN2018}, where multiple latent vectors are mixed and the resulting image is forced to be realistic by the discriminator.
+This is done to allow the mixing of different styles at different levels at test time, but also improves overall quality.
+Interestingly, even though we do not explicitly enforce mixing regularization, our method is still able to generate plausible mixing results (see supplementary material). \paragraph{Conclusion} Although huge strides have been made towards photo-realistic high resolution image synthesis~\cite{brock2018large,styleGAN2018, stylegan2}, true photo-realism has yet to be achieved, especially with regards to domains with substantial variance in appearance.
 In this work, we presented the MSG-GAN technique which contributes to these efforts with a simple approach to enable high resolution multi-scale image generation with GANs.